We provided activities, trips and overnight stays for young people with disabilities.

 The camp was designed to cater for families of children with a serious, life limiting illness/disability which 16 families (67 individuals) attended.

 MECOPP organised a programme of short breaks for carers, and those they care for, from the Gypsy/Traveller community in Scotland.

 These culturally appropriate breaks promoted positive wellbeing, reduced isolation and increased knowledge about carer services in local communities.

-We provided a5-day summer camp for 35 young carers, aged 8 – 25 years old, living in a family affected by Huntington’s disease.
+We provided a 5-day summer camp for 50 young people from across Scotland, aged between 8 – 25 years old, living in a family impacted by Huntington’s Disease.

 The camp gave young people the chance to grow in confidence and develop personally while getting support on issues relating to Huntington’s Disease and also being a young carer.

 Artlink’s Socialites provided activities for young people with complex needs in Midlothian through creative placements around unique skills like animation and music.
 This allowed the carers to have a break from their caring role.

 Through strategic alliances with key supports, we generated sustained involvement for the young person and their peers.

 Our project enabled young people living with Cystic Fibrosis to have one to one befriending support while their carer used the time to explore other activities whilst having a break from their carer role.